What is a weighted blanket and its benefits

 Weighted blankets can be quite expensive, as they are a lot of fabric.
 Additionally, you want to make sure you are buying a high-quality product, so don’t skimp on your blanket.

-On average these blankets cost around $120 but can be as expensive as $250 depending on the brand.
+On average these blankets with glass beads cost around $120 but can be as expensive as $250 depending on the brand.
 Companies such as Gravity have award-winning weighted blankets, and they are much more expensive than blankets from online stores such as Amazon or eBay.

-Weighted blankets are a great addition to any household, and they are rising in popularity with every passing day.
+Weighted blanket for kids are a great addition to any household, and they are rising in popularity with every passing day.
 They are a godsend in cold winter months, and can even emulate the feeling of being hugged.

 If you’re feeling stressed, anxious, lonely, or cold, then a weighted blanket is the answer for you!